obitec/dstack-tasks/README.rst

 Example usage
 -------------

 To see list of tasks, use `dstack --list`.
-To see the help text of each task, use `dstack <taskname> --help`.
+To see the help text of each task, use `dstack <task name> --help`.
 See below for example usage:

 ..code-block::